springernature/vpat/nature.md

 <br><br>
 A "Contact us" link is consistently available in the Nature.com footer.
 <br><br>
-Nature Outlook pages built on Shorthand may not offer consistent options or information for users to access help.</td>
+Some immersive special feature pages (e.g. Nature Outlook, Nature Milestones) may not offer consistent options or information for users to access help.</td>
 </tr>
 <tr valign="top">
 <td><a href="http://www.w3.org/TR/WCAG20/#minimize-error-identified"><strong>3.3.1 Error Identification</strong></a> (Level A)